Tesco clothing brand plans international expansion

-LONDON (Reuters) - The clothing brand sold by Britain’s biggest retailer Tesco (TSCO.L) said on Sunday it planned to open more than 50 new franchise stores worldwide over the next five years.
+LONDON, May 19 (Reuters) - The clothing brand sold by Britain’s biggest retailer Tesco said on Sunday it planned to open more than 50 new franchise stores worldwide over the next five years.

 F&F, which opened its first franchise store in Saudi Arabia last year, said it would open shops across the Middle East and in Kazakhstan, Georgia, Armenia and Azerbaijan.